-One of my favorite things to do in the wintertime is going to the bookstore with my best friend and get coffee.
+One of my favorite things to do in the wintertime is to go to the bookstore with my best friend and get coffee.

 The quality time is priceless and is one of my favorite things to look back on during the cold winter months.

 Self-care can involve other people, and Christmas self-care definitely should!